 When I check-in, what kind of personal belongings should I bring?

-What if I cannot understand the LMH staff or English is not my native language?
+What if I cannot understand the LMH Health staff or English is not my native language?

 If you experience any communication problems while receiving care, please tell your nurse about your special needs.
 We can provide the following: